jgorset/fandjango/README.md

 ## Upgrading

 You may have to change your database schema when you upgrade Fandjango.
-Thankfully, schema migrations for [South](http://south.aeracode.org/) have been bundled with Fandjango since 3.4.1 and upgrading your database is as simple as running `./manage.py migrate fandjango`.
+Thankfully, schema migrations for [South](http://south.aeracode.org/) have been bundled with Fandjango since v3.4.1 and upgrading your database is as simple as running `./manage.py migrate fandjango`.

-If you're not using South, start using South.
-If you really don't want to, though, I suppose you could migrate your database schema manually.
-You'll find detailed information about changes to the database schema in the changelog and South's migration files.
+If you're not using South, you should start using South.
+If you don't want to, I suppose you could migrate your database schema manually (there's detailed information about changes to the database schema in the changelog)... but you'd be making things really hard on yourself.

 ## Configuration